cjdbarlow/Part-One/local_anaesthetics.md

 |**Distribution**|Amides are extensively protein bound, esters are minimally bound
 |**Metabolism**|Amides are hepatically metabolised, esters are hydrolysed by plasma cholinesterases (giving a much shorter t<sub>1/2</sub>)
 |**CVS**|Vasodilatation at low concentrations, vasoconstriction at high concentrations.
 Inhibition of cardiac Na<sup>+</sup> channels, inhibiting maximum rate of rise of phase 0 of the cardiac action potential.
 Negative inotropy proportional to potency
 |**CNS**|Does-dependent CNS effects: circumoral tingling, visual disturbances, tinnitus, tremors, dizziness, slurred speech, convulsions, coma, apnoea.
-Potentiated by other CNS depressants and hypercarbia (due to ↑CBF and ↓ seizure threshold).
+Potentiated by other CNS depressants and hypercarbia (due to ↑ CBF and ↓ seizure threshold).
 |**Toxic Effects**|Esters have a higher incidence of **allergy**.
 Local anaesthetic toxicity is predominantly CNS and CVS.

 ##Comparison of Local Anaesthetics